blastentwice/CK3-Family-Tree-Exporter-To-Gramps-old/README.md

 7. Let the program convert your file.
 It should no longer than 15 seconds to get a JSON file.
 Hit the enter key when it's done when prompted to return to the main menu

-## Step 3: Export your family tree into an CSV file  ##
+## Step 3: Export Your Family Tree Into A CSV file  ##

 8. Pick option 2 to extract family tree information into a CSV format.
 You will be prompted to provided the name of the JSON as well as the game directory. **"C:\Program Files (x86)\Steam\steamapps\common\Crusader Kings III\game** is the usual directory for steam releases.
 The exported needs this directory to utilize the localization files to convert the values or keys into readable English.

 9. The process will create a folder called pickle.
 The pickles files inside are basically savedata for when you choose to run the program again. that way, you will only have to enter your game directory once and all the game information the exporter needs are loaded instantly from the pickle files.
-This will significantly shorten run time for future use.

 10.Input the Dynasty/House of the character and the character's id  that you want to start your tree from when prompted.
 The character's id can be found by running CK3 in debug mode or by looking in the savefile.
 Then, decide if you want to include Cadet Members' offspring.
 Note that the character you choose is where the tree will start from.
 Extended families will not be included.
 If you want everyone in the dynasty, pick the dynasty founder as the base instead.